 If you do choose to feature images, you can specify their size and enable lightbox displays as well.
 The other settings here will enable you to display shortcodes in your table, set a word count limit for descriptions, and add links to your product pages.
 Including product page links in your table enables customers to quickly access more information about items they're interested in.

 However, if you're using a product database in place of product pages, you can disable the product page links here as well.
 To do that, simply add none or false to the Product Links field.

 Step 4: Add the database to your site

-Including your WooCommerce product database on any page is as simple as adding a shortcode:
+Adding your WooCommerce product database to any page is as simple as adding an HTML shortcode:

-[product_table] to any page, post, or widget.
-Your WooCommerce product database will now be visible to customers on the front end!
+[product_table] to any page, post, or sidebar widget.
+If you're using a page builder plugin such as Elementor then you can add it there too.
+Either way, your WooCommerce product database will now be visible to customers on the front end!

 Adding quick view links to your product database

 If you have high-quality images of your products, adding a 'quick view' feature to your Woo product database may be useful.
 Quick views have been shown to increase conversions, and they display your products in their best light.